Services Industries Insights About Us Careers

-In many cases, that manufacturer can only outsource part of its problems and is still accountable for maintaining performance standards, adhering to safety protocols, establishing proper procedures, and managing inventory.
+n many cases, that manufacturer can only outsource part of its problems and is still accountable for maintaining performance standards, adhering to safety protocols, establishing proper procedures, and managing inventory.

 1. Improved labor management

-With effective workforce management as part of its continuous improvement process, Canon is a valued partner that offers a total cost of ownership (TCO) that’s far lower than what a temporary staffing firm or 3PL can deliver.
+With effective labor management as part of its continuous improvement process, Canon is a valued partner that offers a total cost of ownership (TCO) that’s far lower than what a temporary staffing firm or 3PL can deliver.

-“Our model not only provides more value in terms of recruiting and training workers, but it also maximizes the productivity and the efficiency of that personnel through training, process optimization and technology optimization,” says Jeremy Wisdom, senior solutions consultant, warehouse, and distribution at Canon.
+“Our model not only provides more value in terms of recruiting and training workers, but it also maximizes the productivity and the efficiency of that personnel through training, process optimization and technology optimization,” says Jeremy Wisdom, senior solutions consultant, warehouse and distribution at Canon.
 “We help companies extract the most value from their existing labor forces while also managing increased demand, versus solving problems by adding more personnel.”

-2. Warehouse management process optimization
+2. Process optimization

 At a high level, this involves analyzing the complete product journey as it’s received at the dock, put into inventory, added to an order, packed, and shipped out the door.
 Canon breaks the various processes down, putting the right procedures in place to optimize those activities, establish quantifiable metrics for each, and then compares the operation with industry benchmarks and best practices.

-From there, a Canon team implements quantifiable improvements that range from speeding up receiving to determining the time it takes to process receipts and optimizing storage capacity and filling orders faster.
+From there, a Canon team implements quantifiable improve-ments that range from speeding up receiving to determining the time it takes to process receipts and optimizing storage capacity and filling orders faster.
 Canon combines these and other common metrics with those that are unique to each business that it works with.

 3. Ensuring a culture of safety and compliance